• Articles

 Analyzing Data in Qualitative Research

-Qualitative research involves dealing with non-numeric data such as words, descriptions, images, and narratives.
-This approach is often used for exploratory research and aims to provide in-depth insights into complex phenomena.
-Here’s how you can analyze qualitative data effectively:
+Qualitative research has to do with data that is beyond simple numbers.
+It encompasses words, descriptions, images, and narratives.
+It usually applies to exploratory research to better understand complex situations.
+Here is how you can analyze qualitative data effectively:

 Analyzing Data in Quantitative Research